 Second, as part of our ongoing efforts to improve our competitiveness, we have been expanding our purchasing team in Taiwan to leverage their expertise in supplier sourcing and cost reduction.
 We are seeing steady progress in this regard, and this will also help mitigate any impact from any tariff-driven cost increases.

-In conclusion, the impact from this 10% tariff will be negligible to us.
+In conclusion, the financial impact from this 10% tariff will be negligible to us.
 We will continue to monitor any further development from the trade war and take appropriate measures to minimize any impact.
 Our long term fundamentals remain sound and we will turn every challenge into an opportunity to improve our operations.

 Since we have an asset light business model, our major investment would be R&D, engineering resources and stocking of key components and parts for a stable supply.
 We do not expect any material capital investment requirements in the foreseeable future.
 We will continue to return capital to shareholders via our dividend payment arrangement.